OtterrWater/hikari-lightblubrolereactionexample/README.md

 Last worked on: 5/16/2022

 Issues that appeared:\
-grabbing the library from one function into another\
+grabbing the dictionary from one function into another\
 Hikari-lightbulb update not available yet for uninionizing two events classes in listen function

 *will not be updated any further*